input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 <details>
   <summary>About ΔQ libraries</summary>

 At the time of this writing, a newer version of the ΔQ library based on _piecewise polynomials_ is [available](https://github.com/DeltaQ-SD/dqsd-piecewise-poly).
-Our [attempts](https://github.com/input-output-hk/peras-design/blob/01206e5d4d3d5132c59bff18564ad63adc924488/Logbook.md#L302) to use it to model votes diffusion were blocked by the high computational cost of this approach and the time it takes to compute a model, eg. about 10 minutes in our case.
+Our [attempts](https://github.com/input-output-hk/peras-design/blob/01206e5d4d3d5132c59bff18564ad63adc924488/Logbook.md#L302) to use it to model votes diffusion were blocked by the high computational cost of this approach and the time it takes to compute a model, specifically about 10 minutes in our case.
 The code for this experiment is available as a [draft PR #166](https://github.com/input-output-hk/peras-design/pull/166).

 In the old version of ΔQ based on numerical sampling, which have [vendored in our codebase](https://github.com/input-output-hk/peras-design/blob/a755cd033e4898c23ee4bacc9b677145497ac454/peras-delta-q/README.md#L1), we introduced a `NToFinish` combinator to model the fact we only take into account some fraction of the underlying model.
 In our case, we model the case where we only care about the first 75% of votes that reach a node.